Blooket-Council/Blooket-Cheats/cheats/dinos/readme.md

 Sets fossil multiplier

 ## [Stop Cheating](stopCheating.js)
-Undoes cheating so that you can't be caught
+Undos cheating so you can't be caught